Major in Russian and East European Studies (REES)

 8. Minimum Grade

-Students must receive a grade of C+ or above in a course for it to count towards a core requirement, concentration, or elective in the REES major.
+Students must receive a grade of C+ or above in a course for it to count toward a core requirement, concentration, or elective in the REES major.

-Note that some REES language courses are offered through Penn Language Center (PLC) and some are cross-listed courses of the Departments of History and Political Science, and possibly in future also other units at Penn.
+Note that some REES language courses are offered through Penn Language Center (PLC), and some courses are cross-listed offerings of the Departments of History, Political Science, and possibly other units at Penn.